TallesSantosCUBoulder/TallesSantosCUBoulder/README.md

-# Hi.
-I'm Talles Santos
+# Hi there 👋, I'm Talles Batista Rattis Santos

-I'm a Teaching Assistant Professor in the **CU Boulder–CMU Engineering Partnership Program** based at **Colorado Mesa University**.
+I'm a Teaching Assistant Professor in the **CU–CMU Engineering Partnership Program**
+and an Instructor in **Computer Science & Engineering** at **Colorado Mesa University**, where I live and teach locally.

 ---

 ## 🏫 About Our Program